lukasdoering/Infinite-AI/README.md

   <p align="center">
-    An AI built to learn by it's self and adjust itself to your mood ,currently in a very very early state, looking to release an open alpha soon
+    An AI built to learn by it's self and adjust itself to your mood ,currently in a very very early state, looking to release an open alpha soon.

+    !!Ment to be run on a Raspberry PI 4 with at least 4gb of ram
   </p>
 </div>